Gas is more than 60 cents cheaper per litre in Edmonton compared to Vancouver | News

 According to the latest daily pump price survey from Kent Group, regular gas in Edmonton sits at $1.22 per litre on February 14, 2023, while Vancouver sits at $1.85 per litre.

-It’s usually always more expensive for fuel in YVR compared to YEG; however, the drastic difference in price is always a good reminder that things could be worse.
+It’s usually always more expensive for fuel in YVR compared to YEG, blamed primarily on a big portion going towards taxes, however, it’s still a constant question why there’s so much of a difference.

 The average across Canada is $1.521 per litre for regular and $1.767 per litre for premium.